Home - About Us - Events - Find Us - Contact Us - Links - Photos

 From George Clark:

-Plenty of nostalgia, terrible sound track but some good pictures of Waterloo:
+Plenty of nostalgia, terrible sound track but some good pictures of Waterloo: London's Termini in the Swinging 60s.

 (Actually, I thought some of the music went quite well with the old footage.
 Andrew)